Burning Information

 If you choose to Burn your yard debris, burn responsibly and follow these safety tips:

 Know the weather forecast.
-Never burn on very dry or windy days because it is easy for burning to spread out of control.
+Never burn on very dry or windy days, as the fire can easily spread out of control.

 Burn only yard debris.
 State regulations prohibit the open burning of any material that creates dense smoke or noxious odors.